AdiNarendra98/AI-for-Environment/Paper Re-Implementations/05.FloodNet-Segmentation on High Quality Aerial Flood Images/README.md

 ## Dataset
 - Used the **FloodNet Dataset**: [Download Link](https://github.com/BinaLab/FloodNet-Challenge-EARTHVISION2021)
-- It is a high-resolution image dataset acquired by a small UAV platform, DJI Mavic Pro quadcopters, after Hurricane Harvey.
+- It is a high-resolution image dataset **acquired by a small UAV platform, DJI Mavic Pro quadcopters, after Hurricane Harvey**.
 - These high resolution **(3000x4000x3) 2343 images** are accompanied by detailed semantic annotation regarding the damages.
 - To advance the damage assessment process for post-disaster scenarios, the dataset provides a unique challenge considering **classification, semantic segmentation and visual question answering**.